How to choose a car alarm

 When you return to your car, use the remote to disarm the system and unlock your doors or pop open the trunk.
+Or start the engine if you have a remote starter.
 You can even use the remote to sound the siren if you can't find your car or if someone is bothering you.

 - Two-way remotes give you feedback on your car's condition and response to commands.

 - Starter kill prevents your car from being hot-wired.